UlyssesZh/paru/index.md

 #!/usr/bin/env ruby
 # Simple filter to show of the before, after and any selector.
 It should first
 # print "before", then "during" for each node, and finish with "after".
-require "paru/filter"
+require 'paru/filter'

 Paru::Filter.run do
   before do
-      warn "before"
+    warn 'before'
   end

-    with "*" do
+  with '*' do
-      warn "during"
+    warn 'during'
   end

   after do
-      warn "after"
+    warn 'after'
   end
 end
 ```